evacaribbean/Blog/README.md

 First.
 Tree packages will be imported.

 Well, when coding within an IDE the platform will give the suggestions needed.
-By for example the `Connection` and `DriverManager` part, a tool window will show libraries with supportive coding alternatives.
+By the `Connection` and `DriverManager` parts for example, a tool window will show libraries with supportive coding alternatives.

 ``` javascript
 import java.sql.Connection;